CaanDoll/egg-swagger2/README.md

 [download-image]: https://img.shields.io/npm/dm/egg-swagger2.svg?style=flat-square
 [download-url]: https://npmjs.org/package/egg-swagger2

-generate swagger doc by swagger 2.0
+Not in the way of annotation to generate swagger doc by swagger 2.0.Fully support the swagger syntax configuration.Recommended for use in router.js

 ## Install